 The High Court on Tuesday dismissed an application by ousted lawmaker Baggio Leung and activist Kwok Cheuk-kin to halt the joint checkpoint arrangement of the Express Rail Link, which is expected to start operating in September.

 Judge Anderson Chow wrote that the financial loss would be “very substantial” if the opening of the Express Rail Link were to be delayed – running into “many millions of dollars per month.”
 He concluded that refusing to grant the injunction carried a lower risk of injustice.

 Kwok and Leung are among five applicants who launched legal challenges against the joint checkpoint arrangement.
 The High Court has decided to hear all of the applications together on October 30.

-Under the joint checkpoint proposal, mainland law enforcement agents will conduct immigration and customs procedures at the new West Kowloon terminus, instead of at the border.
-The arrangement was intended for faster clearance so that passengers would not have to leave the train midway.
+Under the joint checkpoint proposal, mainland law enforcement agents will conduct immigration and customs procedures at the new West Kowloon terminus, instead of at the points of departure and arrival.

 Since the Express Rail Link is expected to start operation in late September, Kwok and Leung sought an interim injunction and their case was heard last Friday.

 In his 15-page judgment, Chow said that – given the injunction was not a final assessment of the legal merit of either side – the court should decide in a way that minimises the risk of injustice.

 “On an overall assessment of this matter, I consider it to be clear that the potential harm or damage arising from a ‘wrong’ decision to refuse to grant the interim injunction will likely be less, or less severe, as compared to the potential harm or damage which may be caused by a ‘wrong’ decision to grant an interim injunction,” Chow wrote.